SINTEF/dlite/examples/mappings/README.md

 The example is provided at three levels:

-1. **simple.py**: Run a simplified example of the example without mapping functions.
+1. **simple.py**: Run a simplified example without mapping functions.

+Note that this does not return an instance of the **Molecule** (see description of example below),
+but rather an instance of **CalcResult**, which contains both information about the potential energy and forces.
+Also, this example does involve any molecular structure as starting point.
+The **CalcResult** instance is populated through mappings from a **Forces** instance and an **Energy** instance.

 2. **mappingfunc.py** Utilise mapping functions as illustrated in the figure below.